 - The actual intent and spirit of ARES is meant to foster cooperative assistance and training with any formal or informal program or activity that assists or directly serves the common good in the community, county, state (AuxComm), federal entity (FEMA, MARS, etc.), or Volunteer Organization (ARC, SATERN, etc.).
 This cooperation with other EmComm entities is well documented on the ARRL web site.

-Virginia ARES has a Section-wide meeting annually, usually in September.
-Notice of the meeting will be placed on this website and announcements made via the Virginia ARES reflector and Section-wide nets.
+Virginia ARES has two Section-wide meetings annually, usually in February and April.
+Notice of the meetings will be placed on this website and announcements made via the Virginia ARES reflector and Section-wide nets.